Doğan Güreş: Military career

 He was Chief of the General Staff of Turkey from 1990 to 1994, having been Commander of the First Army of Turkey (1987–1989) and Commander of the Turkish Army (1989–1990).
 As Necip Torumtay resigned from his post as Chief of General Staff, Gürsel was appointed in his stead the next day.
-In 1992 he proclaimed self-confidently that "Turkey is a military state".
+In 1992, he proclaimed self-confidently that "Turkey is a military state".
 The 1991 Yeşilova incident took place under his tenure as Chief of the General Staff, as did the 1992 Operation Northern Iraq and the 26 July 1994 bombing of North Iraq.

 The Kurdish question and military tutelage

-In an interview with journalist Fikret Bila for his book Komutanlar Cephesi ("Commanders Front"), Doğan Güreş stated that from the first operation carried out by Turkey against PKK targets in northern Iraq during his tenure as Chief of General Staff, to the Çekiç Güç, the planes violating the border and the "shoot" orders he gave to Gendarmerie Asayish Commander Lieutenant General Necati Özgen, he did not consult with then-President Turgut Özal, Prime Minister Süleyman Demirel, nor meet with the MGK.
+In an interview with journalist Fikret Bila for his book Komutanlar Cephesi (Commanders Front), Doğan Güreş stated that from the first operation carried out by Turkey against PKK targets in northern Iraq during his tenure as Chief of General Staff, to the Çekiç Güç, the planes violating the border and the "shoot" orders he gave to Gendarmerie Asayish Commander Lieutenant General Necati Özgen, he did not consult with then-President Turgut Özal, Prime Minister Süleyman Demirel, nor meet with the National Security Council.
 He said that a coup d'état wasn't necessary at the time because they were already giving him an environment in which he could do whatever he wanted and that he was "de facto in charge".

 Regarding the uprisings against the security forces in Eastern and Southeastern Anatolia, Doğan Güreş said in an interview he gave to the Milliyet newspaper on September 25, 26, following the National Security Council meeting held in September 1992, that there was no Kurdish problem, that there was a southeastern problem and that the period of total struggle began with the cooperation of the government of the time.